History of Broadwater Farm

-First Annual General Meeting of Broadwater Farm Tenant Management Organisation (TMO) takes place.
-The TMO is in its development stage and not yet operational.
+First Annual General Meeting of Broadwater Farm Tenant Management Organisation (TMO) took place.
+The TMO was in its development stage and not yet operational.

-Newlon Housing Trust build 12 houses on land purchased from Haringey Council.
-Work begins on a 104 place nursery / children’s centre.
-The Enterprise Centre submits a bid in partnership with the local community and the council, under the Community Economic Development programme, to refurbish and extend its premises and to offer support and opportunities for job seekers and the self employed.
-Better Life for Women and Families submits a bid under the same programme to provide childcare training.
-Broadwater Women’s Forum is formed on 8th March - International Women’s Day.
-Following consultation with local residents, a road on the new site is named ‘Grant Close’, in memory of the late Bernie Grant MP.
+Newlon Housing Trust built 12 houses on land purchased from Haringey Council.
+Work began on a 104 place nursery / children’s centre.
+The Enterprise Centre submitted a bid in partnership with the local community and the council, under the Community Economic Development programme, to refurbish and extend its premises and to offer support and opportunities for job seekers and the self employed.
+Better Life for Women and Families submitted a bid under the same programme to provide childcare training.
+Broadwater Women’s Forum was formed on 8th March - International Women’s Day.
+Following consultation with local residents, a road on the new site was named ‘Grant Close’, in memory of the late Bernie Grant MP.

-African Cultural Group and United Support of People in Need Association are formed.
+African Cultural Group and United Support of People in Need Association was formed.

-A funding application to the Heritage Lottery Fund by Haringey Council with the help and community support of the Friends of Lordship Rec is accepted for capital investment towards funding the transformation and redevelopment of Lordship Rec park which is located next to the estate.
+A funding application to the Heritage Lottery Fund by Haringey Council with the help and community support of the Friends of Lordship Rec was accepted for capital investment.
+This went towards funding the transformation and redevelopment of Lordship Rec park, which is located next to the estate.

-The regeneration plans for the park include the following improvement projects:
+The regeneration plans for the park included the following improvement projects:

 see the Lordship Recreation Ground page

-The Council announces that work will begin on creating an Inclusive Learning Campus.
-Broadwater Farm Primary School, William C Harvey School, The Moselle School and Broadwater Farm Children's Centre will all be part of the campus.
-The Campus will bring children together who have different educational needs.
+The Council announced that work would begin on creating an Inclusive Learning Campus.
+Broadwater Farm Primary School, William C Harvey School, The Moselle School and Broadwater Farm Children's Centre would all be part of the campus.
+The Campus would bring children together who have different educational needs.

-It is intended that this new facility, along with other local services, will also benefit the whole community by providing activities and services for local people of all ages.
-This might include breakfast clubs, homework clubs, all year-round childcare for children from 0 to 11, parenting support, employment, housing and benefit advice and new sports facilities.
+It was intended that this new facility, along with other local services, would also benefit the whole community by providing activities and services for local people of all ages.
+This would nclude breakfast clubs, homework clubs, all year-round childcare for children from 0 to 11, parenting support, employment, housing and benefit advice and new sports facilities.